create3000/x_ite/docs/_posts/getting-started.md

 ### baseURL

 A String value containing the URL against which relative URLs are resolved.
 By default, this is the address of the web page itself.
-Although this feature is rarely needed, it can be useful when loading a `data:` URL with the *src* attribute, or with `Browser.loadURL` when using the external browser.
+Although this feature is rarely needed, it can be useful when loading a `data:` URL with the *src* attribute, or with `Browser.loadURL`, or when using `Browser.createX3DFromString`.
+This will only have an effect on the external browser.

 ### cache